-4. Research analysts' contributions to investment banking factored into their performance evaluations and compensation
+4. Internet group research analysts' contributions to investment banking factored into their performance evaluations and compensation and Blodget knew that Internet group analysts were subject to pressure from investment bankers

-Investment banking revenues generated in an analyst's sector were a factor in evaluating that analyst's performance and, consequently, in determining that analyst's compensation.
+Investment banking revenues generated in the Internet sector were a factor in evaluating Internet analysts' performance and, consequently, in determining their compensation.
 In November 2000, Merrill Lynch's research management requested that all equity analysts submit a report detailing their contributions to investment banking during the year and highlighting instances where their research coverage played a role in originating and securing an underwriting mandate or advisory work on mergers and acquisitions.
 Blodget's e-mail response highlighted his Internet group's involvement in over 52 completed or potential investment banking transactions and included among his team's activities: pitching the client, marketing the offering, and providing research "coverage for future banking."
 Blodget estimated that from December 1999 to November 2000, the Internet research group was involved in activities relating to investment banking deals that produced approximately \$115 million of revenue for Merrill Lynch.

-5. Research analysts were subjected to pressure from investment bankers
+During this period, Blodget knew that Internet group analysts were subject to pressure from investment bankers.